|

 may result in a loss of magnitude and/or precision.

-representation of the argumentpublic static long doubleValue(int f)
+long representation of the argumentpublic static long doubleValue(int f)

-to a double
+float to a double as would happen

 in a casting operation specified by